-Typically, fajitas refers to any kind of grilled meat in Tex-Mex cuisine.
+Typically, fajitas refer to any kind of grilled meat in Tex-Mex cuisine.
 But, you know what they say — it’s all about the seasoning and we can recreate the flavors we’ve come to love with plant-based foods.
-In Florian Nouh‘s Easy Smoked Tofu Fajitas, tofu is covered in the marinated in a savory sauce and baked until crisp on the outside.
+In Florian Nouh‘s Easy Smoked Tofu Fajitas, tofu is covered in the marinated in a savory sauce, and baked until crisp on the outside.
 Once the onions and peppers are chopped and ready, the whole dish comes together in one fell swoop.
 This colorful dish is crunchy, fresh, and smokey tasting.
 Plus, if the weather is nice, all the components can be grilled outside!

 You better believe that cheese isn’t off the table when you cut dairy out of your life.
 We can make cheese from nuts and seeds, or we can make cheese sauces from beans and vegetables.
-If you’re looking for something decadent to snack on, then Meredith Youngson‘s recipe for Baked Herb-Crusted Cashew-Almond Cheese is top notch.
-Lemon juice combined with nutritional yeast give it a tangy, “authentic” flavor that’s just begging to be served with sweet, fruity flavors.
+If you’re looking for something decadent to snack on, then Meredith Youngson‘s recipe for Baked Herb-Crusted Cashew-Almond Cheese is top-notch.
+Lemon juice combined with nutritional yeast gives it a tangy, “authentic” flavor that’s just begging to be served with sweet, fruity flavors.
 You can even alternate what flavors you serve this cashew-almond cheese with, so experiment to your heart’s delight!
 The base of this cheese would also pair beautifully with dried cranberries, figs, and sun-dried tomatoes.